Question:

 - Going to great lengths to obtain more cocaine, even if it means engaging in illegal activities.

-- Changes in mood and behavior when the effects of the drug wear off.
+- Cocaine withdrawal symptoms, such as changes in mood and behavior when the effects of the drug wear off.
 These might include depression, fatigue, and increased appetite.

 If you or someone you know is displaying signs of cocaine addiction, it’s crucial to seek help immediately.
-There are many resources available to assist with addiction, including rehabilitation centers, therapy, and support groups.
-It’s important to remember that help is always available and that recovery is possible.
+You have various options available to you, including rehabilitation centers, therapy, and support groups.
+Always remember that help is available and that recovery is possible.

 What Are the Dangers of Cocaine Abuse?